Chaffee (Rockview) to Delta Trackage Rights On The St. Louis Southwestern (SSW) - Inquiry

 klrwhizkid Administrator Staff Member Administrator Frisco.org Supporter

-There is nothing mentioned about a connection with the C&EI or SSW at Delta in A Missouri Railroad Pioneer; the Life of Louis Houck, but I that is the only reference to early SEMO railroading that I have read completely.
+There is nothing mentioned about a connection with the Chicago and Eastern Illinois (C&EI) or St. Louis Southwestern (SSW) at Delta, MO in the book A Missouri Railroad Pioneer; the Life of Louis Houck, but I that is the only reference to early Southeast Missouri railroading that I have read completely.

-Any other description of Frisco operations on the Hoxie sub line that I have read thus far haven't included any mention of what would have been a short-cut from Rock View to Delta, bypassing the junction at Nash.
+Any other description of Frisco operations on the Hoxie Subdivision line that I have read thus far have not included any mention of what would have been a short-cut from Rock View, MO to Delta, bypassing the junction at Nash, MO.

-I don't know, Karl, maybe Ken McElreath, Tim Cannon or Chris Abernathy might have additional info.
+I do not know, Karl, maybe Ken McElreath, Tim Cannon or Chris Abernathy might have additional information.

 3. yardmaster